bettyzry/BadLogit/README.md

 The specification of dependencies is shown in `requirements.txt`.

-## BadFreq training code and evaluation code.
+## BadFreq's training code and evaluation code.

 Use `demo_finetunning_attack.py` for training and evaluation.
 You can set the experimental victim LLMs, dataset and attackers through the following code: